 In order to be able to check and correct soft errors, most memories of today have support for ECC (Error Correction Code).
-In version 5.0, we capture the impact of ECC by incorporating a model that captures the ECC overhead in memory cell and data bus (datain and dataout) area.
+In version 5, we capture the impact of ECC by incorporating a model that captures the ECC overhead in memory cell and data bus (datain and dataout) area.
 We incorporate a variable that specifies the number of data bits per ECC bit.
 By default, we fix the value of this variable to 8.

 In order to improve yield, many memories of today incorporate redundant entities even at the subarray level.
-For example, the data array of the 16 MB Intel Xeon L3 cache [21] which has 256 subarrays also incorporates 32 redundant subarrays.
-In version 5.0, we incorporate a variable that specifies the number of mats per redundant mat.
+For example, the data array of the 16MB Intel Xeon L3 cache [7] which has 256 subarrays also incorporates 32 redundant subarrays.
+In version 5, we incorporate a variable that specifies the number of mats per redundant mat.
 By default, we fix the value of this variable to 8.

-Figure 1: L-model of wire used in version 4.2.
+Figure 1: (a) L-model of wire used in version 4.2, (b) $\Pi$ RC model of wire used in version 5.

-Figure 2: Pi RC model of wire used in version 5.0.
+Figure 2: Example of the graphical display generated by version 5.